-In addition to the "warm and moderate rainfall" baseline condition, an alternative "hot and low rainfall" future climate scenario (BayArea_MIROC_esm_rcp85) from the BCM was applied to the Subbasin Water Budget, resulting in a projected average net annual Subbasin storage change over a 10 year period of - 5,100 AF.
-The difference of 13,100 AF in projected average net annual Subbasin storage change between the baseline condition and the "hot and low rainfall" future climate indicates the level of uncertainty in projected water budgets due to uncertainties associated with projections of climate change.
+In addition to the "warm and moderate rainfall" baseline condition, an alternative "hot and low rainfall" future climate scenario (BayArea\MIROC\esm\rcp85) from the BCM was applied to the Subbasin water budget, resulting in a projected average net annual Subbasin storage change from 2016 to 2025 of -14,300 AF.
+The difference of 22,300 AF in projected average net annual Subbasin storage change between the baseline condition and the "hot and low rainfall" future climate indicates the level of uncertainty in projected water budgets due to uncertainties associated with projections of climate change.
+The monthly time scale climate scenario data that the future Subbasin water budget analyses utilize do not constitute "predictions of precisely when climatic events will occur" instead they represent simulated future conditions considered "physically possible given the state of the science."
+(Micheli et al. 2016).
+In particular, the "hot and low rainfall" scenario represents the most severe future climate scenario analyzed by the BCM, with mid-century (i.e., 2040 to 2069) average hydrologic indicators showing the greatest change relative to the 1981 to 2010 average.
+For the "hot and low rainfall" scenario mid-century averages include a 21% reduction in average annual precipitation, an 11% increase in minimum monthly winter temperatures, and an 8% increase in the maximum monthly summer temperatures.

-The projected baseline Subbasin water budget utilizes the "warm and moderate rainfall" future climate scenario and most recent water demand.
-The projected baseline estimate for average total groundwater pumping over the 10 year period is 18,000 AFY, with 12,600 AFY pumping for vineyard irrigation.
-To reflect ongoing improvements in vineyard irrigation management, a soil moisture retention of 30% (down from 40% in the baseline condition) was applied to the root zone model of the water budget, lowering projected pumping for vineyard irrigation to 12,000 AFY and total annual pumping to 17,000 AFY.
+The projected baseline Subbasin water budget utilizes the "warm and moderate rainfall" future climate scenario and the most recent water demands with allowances for increased water demands in future years due to vineyard expansion and additional winery development.
+The projected baseline estimate for average total groundwater pumping over the 10-year period is 18,000 AFY, with 12,600 AFY pumping for vineyard irrigation.
+To reflect ongoing improvements in vineyard irrigation management, a soil moisture retention parameter value of 30% (down from 40% in the baseline condition) was applied to the root zone model of the water budget, lowering projected pumping for vineyard irrigation to 12,000 AFY and total annual pumping to 17,000 AFY.
 Future development in the larger Subbasin watershed is not explicitly considered as part of the projected Subbasin water budget; however, any reductions in runoff or subsurface inflow to the Subbasin as a result of future development are believed to be minor relative to the overall inflow volumes.